Smatek1001/AI_DnD/Characters/NPCs/The_Anchor.md

 ## VII.
 Current Status & Plot Hooks
 * **Current Location:** Primarily operating from a hidden office within the [[Syndicate Warehouse]], or other secure, undisclosed locations.
 * **Recent Events:** Has recently tightened security across all Syndicate operations due to increased Guild activity and perceived threats from emerging groups.
-* **Relevant Quests:** A major antagonist for Vaelin, potentially the target of high-stakes infiltration or sabotage missions; holds vast knowledge of Duskhaven's criminal underbelly.
+* **Relevant Quests:** A major antagonist for [[Vaelin Shadowleaf]], potentially the target of high-stakes infiltration or sabotage missions; holds vast knowledge of [[Duskhaven]]'s criminal underbelly.
-* **Potential Plot Hooks:** Vaelin could be tasked with disrupting a major Anchor operation; he might stumble upon a clue leading to the Anchor's hidden base; a desperate individual might seek Vaelin's aid against the Anchor's tyranny.
+* **Potential Plot Hooks:** [[Vaelin Shadowleaf]] could be tasked with disrupting a major Anchor operation; Vaelin might stumble upon a clue leading to the Anchor's hidden base; a desperate individual might seek Vaelin's aid against the Anchor's tyranny.

 ## VIII.
 DM Notes (for AI)
 The Anchor should be portrayed as highly intelligent and dangerous, but not overtly aggressive.
 His power comes from his planning and his vast network.
 He should feel like a significant, looming threat.
 Information about him should be hard to come by.